Cytokinetics: Products

-Omecamtiv mecarbil, a cardiac muscle activator for the potential treatment of heart failure.
+Omecamtiv mecarbil is a cardiac muscle activator for the potential treatment of heart failure.
 In May 2020, omecamtiv mecarbil was granted fast track designation by the FDA for the treatment of chronic HF with reduced ejection fraction.
 Amgen purchased an option on omecamtiv mecarbil in 2006, and the two companies extended their partnership several times.
 In June 2013, Cytokinetics and Amgen expanded their licensing deal for omecamtiv mecarbil to include Japan.
-In November 2020 Amgen elected to terminate the collaboration, effective May 20, 2021 and Cytokinetics regained worldwide rights to develop and commercialize omecamtiv mecarbil.
+In November 2020 Amgen elected to terminate the collaboration, effective May 20, 2021, and Cytokinetics regained worldwide rights to develop and commercialize omecamtiv mecarbil.

-Reldesemtiv (previously known as CK-2127107), is a next-generation fast skeletal muscle troponin activator (FSTA) that has undergone clinical trials for ALS.
+Reldesemtiv (previously known as CK-2127107) is a next-generation fast skeletal muscle troponin activator (FSTA) that has undergone clinical trials for ALS.

-Aficamten (previously known as CK-3773274), is an oral, small-molecule myosin inhibitor, to treat hypertrophic cardiomyopathy (HCM).
+Aficamten (previously known as CK-3773274) is an oral, small-molecule myosin inhibitor, to treat hypertrophic cardiomyopathy (HCM).